fluent-vue/docs/src/vue-i18n-comparison.md

 # Comparison with vue-i18n

-`fluent-vue` API is inspired by `vue-i18n`.
-But API surface is much smaller as most things are handled by Fluent syntax.
+I created `fluent-vue` as a replacement for `vue-i18n` on a project I was working on.
+To make the transition as smooth as possible, I kept the API similar to `vue-i18n`.
+If you're curious about my reasons for switching from `vue-i18n`, you can read about it in my blog post: [Difficulties you might encounter when using vue-i18n in real-world Vue.js applications](https://demivan.me/posts/vue-i18n-difficulties).

-`fluent-vue` has only 2 methods (1 rarely used), compared to `vue-i18n` which has 5.
+If you're familiar with `vue-i18n`, you'll find fluent-vue API quite similar.
+However, there are some key differences.

-`fluent-vue` is compatible with Vue version 2 and version 3 with the same API.
+Firstly, the API surface of `fluent-vue` is smaller than that of `vue-i18n`.
+This is because `fluent-vue` leverages powerfull [Fluent syntax](/fluent-syntax.html) to handle most of the things.
+As a result, `fluent-vue` only has two methods (one of which is rarely used), while `vue-i18n` has five.
+Pluralization, number and date formatting, genders and grammatical cases are all handled by Fluent syntax itself.

-Blog post about my motivation for switching from `vue-i18n`: [Difficulties you might encounter when using vue-i18n in real-world Vue.js applications](https://demivan.me/posts/vue-i18n-difficulties)
+Moreover, `fluent-vue` is compatible with both Vue.js version 2 and 3 with the same API, making it easier to upgrade your application without worrying about compatibility issues.

 ## Formatting